Proficiency Credit by Examination

 International Baccalaureate Program (IB) Exams

-Detailed information about the courses for which proficiency credits are available and the exam scores required to receive credits is available on pages 35-42 of the Southern Illinois University 2015-16 Undergraduate Catalog.
+Detailed information about the courses for which proficiency credits are available and the exam scores required to receive credits is available at the Alternative Credit Opportunities page in the Undergraduate Catalog.